GoblinArchives/LiminalHorror/Liminal Horror System/Rules.md

 ### Reactions
-When the PCs encounter an NPC whose reaction to the party is not obvious, the Warden may roll 2d6 and consult the following table:
+When the PCs encounter an NPC whose reaction to the party is not obvious, the Warden may have a player roll 2d6 and consult the following table:

 | | | | | |
 | :-----: | :--: | :-----: | :--: | :--: |